2011 Polish parliamentary election: Senate

+By constituency

 Reactions

 Civic Platform's Donald Tusk said of the victory that: "It is the highest honour for me and for Civic Platform that we will be working for the next four years for all of you, regardless of who you voted for today.
 In the next four years we will work twice as hard."
 The Law and Justice Party's Jaroslaw Kaczynski conceded defeat.
 Polish financial markets reacted positively to the outcome, while the zloty rose.